New User Guide

 For a new user, Zuluru can be a little overwhelming.
 This guide will help you through the most important things to get you started.
 After that, you may be interested in the advanced users guide, and if you plan on running a team, the captains guide is a useful resource.

 User Account and Profile

 Some features of Zuluru (e.g. schedules and standings) are available for anyone to use.
-However, to participate in the Waterloo Organization of Disc Sports, you must have a user account on the system.
+However, to participate in the Zuluru, you must have a user account on the system.
 If you don't already have an account, follow these directions to get yourself set up.

 After you have created your account and completed your profile, it is normally approved within one business day, often sooner, but you can use most features of the site while you are waiting for this.

 Zuluru uses a registration system, through which you sign up for various "events".
 Each event will have an open and close date, which indicate the window during which you can register for that event.
 Some events may be free, most will have a cost associated with them.
 Some organizations will have an annual membership that you must register for before anything else.
 Other events may allow you to create a team, join a "hat" team, or sign up for a clinic or social event.
 The options available to you will depend on what your organization offers.

 Every registration event may have a rule defined that determines who is allowed to register.
 These rules can look at your gender, age, registration history, and other factors.